 You will be asked to read and sign an Informed Consent form that explains and informs you of the various policies and procedures associated with our programs.
 A copy of this form will be available to you.

 Your sessions are confidential with a set of standard exceptions for which all our therapists are mandated reporters (child, elder, dependent adult abuse, and an imminent danger to self or others).

 Participants are asked to sign a release to extend confidentiality to the team members who are participating in and observing our training program.
-This release also gives the student therapist permission to videorecord the sessions for their review of the training.
+This release also gives the clinician-in-training permission to videorecord the sessions for their review of the training.
 All videos never leave your therapist’s possession and are erased after viewing.

 The psychotherapy used at the Process Therapy Institute is influenced by the Process Model.
 This model encourages people to encounter their life issues by focusing on, and connecting with, themselves in order to discover and resolve patterns that interfere with a fulfilling life.
 It is an active style of therapy that encourages one to have an experience of oneself in the moment.
 We use many psychotherapeutic techniques to invite clients to encounter their issues and create their solutions.
 This is a client-centered therapy that respects the client’s ongoing processes while helping them move through their “stuck places.”
 We work toward providing an environment of safety, support and acceptance, and invite clients to make significant and healthy changes in their relationships with themselves and others.

 Both licensed and pre-licensed therapists have been trained at our Institute to improve their therapeutic skills.
 Your therapist may be a practicum trainee, an associate marriage and family therapist, an associate clinical social worker, a PsyD candidate, or a licensed therapist.
 Most have attained, or are currently finishing up, a Master’s degree.
 Pre-licensed therapists earn hours of counseling experience leading toward licensure from the State of California.